 What to food serve with margaritas?

-Looking for snacks and food to serve alongside those margaritas?
+Looking for snacks and food to serve with those spicy drinks?
 While the traditional pairing option for margaritas is Mexican food, this tequila cocktail plays well with a wide variety of cuisines!
 Think outside the box and try pairing your margarita with foods from all over the world!
 For the best pairings, look for bright and flavorful dishes that complement the spicy, tropical and lime flavors found in this margarita!

 Pro tip: The acidity in lime perfectly emphasizes spicy food and tequila intensifies smoky flavors.